What is the Direct Aid Program?

 - improving access to safe water and levels of sanitation and hygiene in communities e.g. water tanks/systems, sanitation facilities etc.

-- promoting sustainable environmental practices e.g. protection of coral reefs, sustainable fishing and sustainable agricultural practices etc.
+promoting climate change adaptation and mitigation strategies, strengthened resilience and sustainable environmental practices e.g. protection of coral reefs, sustainable fishing, sustainable agricultural practices etc.

 Preference will be given to projects where applicants and their communities make a contribution to the project (e.g. by providing labour, materials, transport or monetary support)

 The following expenses are NOT eligible for funding:

 - grants programs run by governments or organisations